KGjertsson/earthbeaver/README.md

 ## TODO:
 Refactor code
 Look into new state of the art kernel: https://www.kaggle.com/artgor/earthquakes-fe-more-features-and-samples
+Check length from peak to failure